Phuket

 In general, what are the pickings like for an EFL teacher?

-These language schools also nab quite a few contracts from Phuket’s government schools.
-If employed this way, the language school will farm out teachers to various school campuses.
-Travel time will be significant but teachers aren’t required to stay on campus all day - then again, pay will be terrible as the language school will no doubt be skimming wages off the top of what the schools are paying them to find teachers.
+Language schools also nab quite a few contracts from Phuket's government schools and farm out their teachers to various campuses.
+Travel time will be significant but teachers aren't required to stay on campus all day.

-If you’re looking to do some private tutoring, it’s certainly possible but don’t expect to earn a living wage.
-These jobs are typically best for teachers who make contacts through their full-time jobs and don’t have to advertise the fact that they’re looking to (illegally) supplement their income.
+If you're looking to do some private tutoring, it's certainly possible but don't expect to earn a living wage without accumulating plenty of students.
+These jobs are typically best for teachers who make contacts through their full-time jobs and don't have to advertise the fact that they're looking to supplement their income.

-The best time to look for work in proper schools is March-April and again in Sept-Oct.
-If looking to work for a language school or private company, any time of the year is fine but know that high season (Nov-Feb) isn’t great as hotels will be busy serving customers - leaving no time to be learning English.
+The best time to look for work in mainstream education is from March to June, and again from September to October.
+If looking to work for a language school or private company, any time of the year is fine, but note that high season (Nov-Feb) isn't great, as hotels will be busy serving customers-leaving no time for English class.

 How far from Bangkok or civilization?

-It’s 900km to Bangkok or roughly 12 hours away by bus and 85 mins by air.
-Krabi is about 3 hours away by car or 4 hours by bus.
-Surratthani, the gateway to Koh Samui and Koh Phang-Ngan is about 5 hours away.
-Khao Lak is an easy journey over Sarasin Bridge and only 1.5 hours away by car.
+It's 900km to Bangkok or roughly 12 hours away by bus and 85 minutes by air.
+Krabi is about three hours away by car or four hours by bus.
+Surratthani, the gateway to Koh Samui and Koh Phang-Ngan is about five hours away.
+Khao Lak is an easy journey over Sarasin Bridge and only an hour and a half away by car.

-Thanks to Air Asia, direct flights are now available to Chiang Mai, Chiang Rai, Udon Ratchathani, Ubon Ratchathani and many international destinations such as Kuala Lumpur, Singapore and Bail.
+Thanks to Air Asia, direct flights are now available to Bangkok, Chiang Mai and Udon Ratchathani, as well as many international destinations such as Kuala Lumpur, Singapore, Hong Kong, Seoul and many more cities.
+Routes are always changing so please check the website for up-to-date information.

-Patong is famous for its Bangla Road and only one trip there will justify its reputation - good and bad.
+Patong is famous for its Bangla Road and only one trip there will justify its reputation-good and bad.
 From great Western food to world-class DJs, Patong will rock you all night long.
-Just keep a low profile and never forget that you’re the visitor.
+Just keep a low profile and never forget that you're the visitor.
 Do so and a barman or tuk-tuk driver and a dozen of their friends will happily remind you.
+There are plenty of horror stories coming from Patong but with so many tourists and English-language media outlets, Phuket is bound to get more than its fair share of bad press.

-Karon, Kata, Surin, Kamala, Bang Tao, you name the beach, there’s a good chance of finding an open bar or restaurant.
+Karon, Kata, Surin, Kamala and Nai Yang, you name the beach, there's a good chance of finding an open bar or restaurant.

 How much to rent a house or basic apartment?

-Single rooms with private bath, balcony, air-con, hot water, cable TV and Internet provided will run right around 6,000 baht/month.
-Attached houses and small detached houses with gardens run anywhere from 8,000 to 12,000 baht/month.
-These prices are for average locations and should be inflated as you move closer to Phuket’s west coast.
-Good deals are rarely advertised so it’s best to start in a basic apartment and look for better accommodation as you get more acquainted with Thailand’s largest island.
+The rates quoted above are for average locations and will probably be inflated as you move closer to Phuket's west coast.
+Good deals are rarely advertised so it's best to start in a basic apartment and look for better accommodation as you get more acquainted with Thailand's largest island.

 Shopping malls, department stores?